fantasticfears/wdbib/README.md

 The reason to output to BibTex is that the pipeline on TeX end is really complex.
 It would be easier to yield bibtex as intermediate representation.

+A text file should be enough because that input wouldn't be really high after all.